X-CASH-official/onion-monero-blockchain-explorer/README.md

 ##### Compile and run the explorer

-Once the X-CASH is compiles, the explorer can be downloaded and compiled as follows:
+Once you have downloaded the X-CASH source code, download and compile the explorer as follows:

 ```bash